KabiCare Patient Support Program forParenteral Nutrition

 SMOFlipid is indicated in adult and pediatric patients, including term and preterm neonates, as a source of calories and essential fatty acids for parenteral nutrition (PN) when oral or enteral nutrition is not possible, insufficient, or contraindicated.

-IMPORTANT SAFETY INFORMATION
+IMPORTANT SAFETY INFORMATION & INDICATIONS

 For intravenous infusion only into a central or peripheral vein.
 Use a non-vented non-DEHP 1.2 micron in-line filter set during administration.
 Recommended dosage depends on age, energy expenditure, clinical status, body weight, tolerance, ability to metabolize and eliminate lipids, and consideration of additional energy given to the patient.
-The recommended daily dosage in adults is 1 to 2 grams/kg per day and should not exceed 2.5 grams/kg per day.
-The recommended dose for pediatrics is shown in Table 1, and do not exceed an infusion rate of 0.15 g/kg/hour.
-SMOFlipid Pharmacy Bulk Package is only indicated for use in pharmacy admixture programs for the preparation of three-in-one or total nutrition admixtures.
-Protect the admixed PN solution from light.

-Table 1: Recommended Pediatric Dosage
+Table 1: Recommended Adult and Pediatric Dosage

-Birth to 2 years of age (including preterm and term neonates) 0.5 to 1 g/kg/day
+Birth to 2 years of age (including preterm and term neonates) 0.5 to 1 g/kg/day 3 g/kg/day

-2 to <12 years of age 1 to 2 g/kg/day
+Pediatric patients 2 to <12 years of age 1 to 2 g/kg/day 3 g/kg/day

-12 to 17 years of age 1 to 2 g/kg/day 2.5 g/kg/day 12 to 24 hours
+Pediatric patients 12 to 17 years of age 1 g/kg/day 2.5 g/kg/day

 Parenteral Nutrition-Associated Liver Disease: Increased risk in patients who received parenteral nutrition for greater than 2 weeks, especially preterm neonates.
-Monitor liver tests, if abnormalities occur consider discontinuation or dosage reduction.
+Monitor liver tests; if abnormalities occur consider discontinuation or dosage reduction.

 Hypersensitivity Reactions: Monitor for signs or symptoms.
 Discontinue infusion if reactions occur.